 (And if football’s not your thing, right nearby ETSU is the Austin Springs Spa inside the gorgeous Carnegie Hotel, in case you want to go get a massage or treatment!)

-43. Cast a Line at Boone Lake
+43. Cast a Line on Boone Lake

-Boone Lake is a popular location near Johnson City and Bluff City for fishing, boating, and swimming throughout the summer months.
+Boone Lake is a popular location near Johnson City and Bluff City for fishing, boating, kayaking, and swimming throughout the summer months.
 Boone Lake is a perfect outdoor activity for those hot summer days!

 Fishermen take note that this lake supports bluegill, crappie, as well as a few types of bass – striped, white, hybrid, smallmouth, and largemouth.